-Actually, the same holds with respect to the more general result of [7, Thm.
+Actually, the same holds with respect to the more general result of [8, Thm.
 1.7], which we avoid stating here.
-We stress that Corollary 1.9 provides an upper bound on the computational complexity of the testers, whereas the results in [7] only upper-bound the query complexity.
-However, the query complexity of the testers asserted by Corollary 1.9 is a poly $(\log n)$ factor larger than the upper bounds stated in [7, Thm.
+We stress that Corollary 1.8 provides an upper bound on the computational complexity of the testers, whereas the results in [8] only upper-bound the query complexity.
+However, the query complexity of the testers asserted by Corollary 1.8 is a poly $(\log n)$ factor larger than the upper bounds stated in [8, Thm.
 1.2-1.4].

 A glance at the techniques.
-With the exception of Part 2 of Theorem 2.6, our results in this regime are proved by constructions of adequate graphs.
+With the exception of Part 2 of Theorem 1.4 (i.e., Theorem 2.8), our results in this regime are proved by constructions of adequate graphs.
 The common theme in these constructions is combining several graphs that are "locally distinguishable" and locating the vertices within each part of the combined graph based on their adjacencies in some (but not all) of the parts.
-The simplest case occurs in the proof of Part 1 of Theorem 2.6, where we combine three (non-explicit) robustly self-ordered graphs that are each locally self-ordered.
-More sophisticated constructions appear in the proofs of Theorems 2.9 and 1.7, where we combine logarithmically many parts and locate vertices in each part based on their adjacencies in some of the other parts.
+The simplest case occurs in the proof of Part 1 of Theorem 1.4 (i.e., Theorem 2.6), where we combine three (non-explicit) robustly self-ordered graphs that are each locally self-ordered.
+More sophisticated constructions appear in the proofs of Theorems 2.9 and 2.10, where we combine logarithmically many parts and locate vertices in each part based on their adjacencies in some of the other parts.
+(Theorem 2.9 is related to Part 1 of Theorem 1.4; Theorem 2.10 restates Theorem 1.6.)

-1.5 The story: From the initial motivation to a general study
+1.5 The Story: From the Initial Motivation to a General Study

-Our initial motivation was proving Corollary 1.9, which asserts explicit graph properties that match the results proved in [7] using non-explicit graph properties.
-Specifically, the results proved in [7, Thm.
+Our initial motivation was proving Corollary 1.8, which asserts explicit graph properties that match the results proved in [8] using non-explicit graph properties.
+Specifically, the results proved in [8, Thm.
 1.2-1.4] assert various separation between adaptive and non-adaptive testers in the dense graph model.
 The properties used there were non-explicit, because they relied on $\Omega(n)$ -robustly self-ordered n-vertex graphs that have poly(log n)-query local self-ordering procedures.
-At the time, such graphs were only known to exist (via a probabilistic argument [7, Cor.
+At the time, such graphs were only known to exist (via a probabilistic argument [8, Cor.
 2.7]), but no explicit construction was known.
-In contrast, explicit constructions of $\Omega(n)$ -robustly self-ordered n-vertex graphs were given in [6, Thm.
+In contrast, explicit constructions of $\Omega(n)$ -robustly self-ordered n-vertex graphs were given in [7, Thm.
 1.4], but they were not known to have a poly(log n)-query local self-ordering procedures.

-This gave rise to Problem 1.6 (i.e., does every $\Omega(n)$ -robustly self-ordered n-vertex graph have a poly(log n)-query local self-ordering procedure).
-While we did not resolve Problem 1.6, the transformation provided by Theorem 1.7 is good enough for the original motivation, since it efficiently transforms the graphs of [6, Thm.
+This gave rise to Problem 1.5 (i.e., does every $\Omega(n)$ -robustly self-ordered n-vertex graph have a poly(log n)-query local self-ordering procedure).
+While we did not resolve Problem 1.5, the transformation provided by Theorem 1.6 is good enough for the original motivation, since it efficiently transforms the graphs of [7, Thm.
 1.4] into ones that are both linearly robust and have local self-ordering procedures of polylogarithmic query complexity.

 A natural question that arose was whether the converse implication holds; that is, does the existence of a poly(log n)-query local self-ordering procedure for a dense n-vertex graph imply that the graph is $\Omega(n)$ -robustly self-ordered?
-This question was answered negatively in Part 1 of Theorem 1.5, whereas Part 2 asserts that such a graph must be $\Omega(n/\text{poly}(\log n)))$ -robustly self-ordered.
+This question was answered negatively in Part 1 of Theorem 1.4, whereas Part 2 asserts that such a graph must be $\Omega(n/\text{poly}(\log n)))$ -robustly self-ordered.